KWolanin/KWolanin/README.md

-## Hi, I'm Kasia, Java-based FullStack developer
+## Hi, I'm Kasia, Software Developer

 I'm that family member everyone calls when they need help installing a printer.
 Even though hardware isn't really my thing, technology has always been a big part of my life.
 I'm all about continuous learning, and I believe that learning is like climbing endless mountains — there's always another peak beyond the one you've just reached. 🌄🔝